o-leolleo/blog/content/blog/a-kubernetes-local-lab-fluentbit/index.md

   Router --> Output3[Output 3]
 ```

-On the image:
+In the diagram:
-- Input corresponds to our log sources: log files, systemd, etc.
+- **Input** corresponds to our log sources: log files, systemd, etc.
-- Filter is where we manipulate the log messages, removing or addding fields, skipping log entries, etc.
+- **Filter** is where we manipulate the log messages, removing or adding fields, skipping log entries, etc.
-- Output specifies our processed logs destinations, for example Elasticsearch, Kafka, etc.
+- **Output** specifies our processed logs destinations, for example Elasticsearch, Kafka, etc.

 Since we're using helm to deploy fluentbit, we'll be using a values file to pass our configuration.
-You can check the full list of avaliable values [here](https://github.com/fluent/helm-charts/blob/main/charts/fluent-bit/values.yaml).
+You can check the full list of available values [here](https://github.com/fluent/helm-charts/blob/main/charts/fluent-bit/values.yaml).
 Behind the scenes, each property of `config` is transformed into a section of the fluentbit configuration file.

 The values file is detailed below.